MasonWilie/PQRFATDSL_Recreation/README.md

 This project was not a total success, with the main issue being that I could not figure out how to simultaniously minimize the pinball losses over all 21 quantiles proposed in the paper rather than just at one.
 I have not been able tofind a solution though theoretically this can be acheived through the paper's equation 9.

-No farther work is planned for this project, though if I have time later I may come back to fix it.
+No farther work is planned for this project.